edmundhung/conform/docs/api/react/future/useFormMetadata.md

 > The `useFormMetadata` function is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A React hook that provides access to form-level metadata and state from any component within a `FormProvider` context.
+A React hook that returns form-level state (errors, valid, touched) from any component within a `FormProvider`.
+Use it for error summaries or conditional submit buttons.

 ```ts
 import { useFormMetadata } from '@conform-to/react/future';